-CRP+COPE for this scenario for different input loads.
+We continue with the 9-node grid network scenario and evaluate the performance with three flows: $(1)v_9 \rightsquigarrow v_1$ , (2) $v_1 \rightsquigarrow v_9$ , and (3) $v_3 \rightsquigarrow v_1$ .
+Each flow begins randomly between 50-60 seconds into the simulation.
+We evaluate the performance of LQSR, LQSR+COPE and CRP+COPE for this scenario for different input loads.
 The results are depicted in Figure 14.
-CRP provides throughput gains compared to LQSR (up to 47%) and LQSR+COPE (up to 15%).
-Without CRP, flows mix essentially by chance.
+It is observed that LQSR cannot sustain the throughput imposed by the input flows to the network as the load increases.
+CRP provides throughput gains compared to LQSR (up to 47%) and LOSR+COPE (up to 15%).
+This is because not only does CRP allow subsequent flows to mix with existing flows, it explicitly tries to maximize mixing.
+In contrast, without CRP, flows mix essentially by chance.
 In the example, the flow 1-2-3-6-9 is mixed with 9-6-3-2-1 with CRP, due to the mutually beneficial discounts enjoyed by both flows.

 Figure 14 also gives the amount of resource saved by using CRP.
 CRP consistently provides reduction of packet transmissions of over 10,000 packets across a wide variety of traffic demands.
-Another observation from Figure 14 is that the saved transmissions reduce as the network load increases.
+Another observation from Figure 14 is that the saved transmissions reduce as network load increases.
 This is counter-intuitive since more packets should indicate more mixing opportunities.
 However, this occurs because of the capture effect in the 802.11 MAC layer which is amplified at high loads.
-Due to this, packets from only one node (the capturing node) fill queues for large durations of time without allowing other traffic.
+Due to this, packets from only one node (the capturing node) fill queues for large durations of time without allowing other traffic to come in.
 This reduces mixing opportunities at high load.
 This problem can potentially be addressed through a better MAC layer design that avoids capture.